 The Department of English offers undergraduate programs leading to the Bachelor of Arts degree.
-Students who graduate with a B.A., a B.A. with Writing Emphasis, or a B.A. with Secondary Certification have learned to read critically and write intelligently about literature and related fields.
+Students who graduate with a B.A. in Literary Studies, a B.A. with Writing Emphasis, or a B.A. with Secondary Certification have learned to read critically and write intelligently about literature and related fields.
 They will be familiar with works in drama, prose and poetry from both the Western and non-Western traditions, and have a knowledge of the structures of language, the genres in which literature is classified, the historical contexts of literature, and the various methodologies that facilitate the analysis and understanding of literature.
 Most important, graduates in English have some insight into the world of ideas, their own and those of others.

 English Minor (18 crs.)

 ENG130 Literary Studies for the English Major and Minor

 This course is a required prerequisite for all English Minors enrolling in 300- or 400-level English courses.

 Electives (15 crs.)

 Five additional English courses, two of which (6 credits) must be 300- or 400-level.
 General education courses in English may not be used to fulfill free electives.
 May include an internship, up to three credits.